-Selecting an alternate category does not affect students’ eligibility to their first choice of admission category.
-You can select from the four other admission categories at Arts & Science: Mathematical & Physical Science, Life Sciences, Social Sciences and Humanities.
+Selecting an alternate category does not affect students' eligibility to their first choice of admission category.
+You can select from the four other admission categories at Arts & Science: Mathematical & Physical Sciences, Life Sciences, Social Sciences and Humanities.
 Computer Science and Rotman Commerce are not available as alternate choices.
 If you are admitted to an alternate admission category, you may be waitlisted for your first choice and reconsidered at a later time, space permitting.

 Please note that selecting an alternate admission category does not guarantee admission.
 To be considered for your alternate choice, you must meet eligibility requirements and the minimum overall average, including in any prerequisite courses.

 Students with previous post-secondary (at the University of Toronto or another post-secondary institution) are not eligible to apply directly into the Computer Science admission category or program of study.